 Laurel Hill makes Tunisian crochet hooks, 10″ in length, in sizes 3.25mm to 10mm.
 They are made of Forest Palm wood.
 Smooth, gorgeous hooks.Laurel Hill

 Turn of the Century

-The single-ended are available in the same lengths, in sizes G-K. Although I don’t have one of these hooks myself, I have heard wonderful things about them.
+The single-ended are available in the same lengths, in sizes G-K. Although I don’t have one of these hooks myself, I have heard fantastic things about them.
 These are not mass-produced hooks.
 They are handmade by talented artisans.

 They work with the same interchangeable cables as their knitting needles.
-Hook tips and cables are available separately.
-Hook tips are available in sizes 3.5mm through 10mm.
+Hook tips and cables are also available separately.
+Tunisian crochet hook tips are available in sizes 3.5mm through 10mm.

 Furls specializes in ergonomic hooks which take the stress off your wrist.
 The hooks come in various shapes and materials, allowing you to find the perfect fit for your situation.

 These hooks are beautifully made from premium materials with a price tag to match.

 Read our complete guide to Furls Crochet Hooks.

 Pony makes Tunisian crochet double-ended and circular hooks, which are like the Tunisian crochet interchangeable, except they’re not interchangeable.
 They are made of heavy-duty plastic casein.

 The double-ended hooks are 13.5″ in length and are available in sizes 2mm through 6mm.
 The circular hooks are 31.5″ in length and are available in sizes 2mm through 6mm.
 It can be used for regular Tunisian and double-ended Tunisian.